Cherry Blossom in Copenhagen Featured in

 Other places to enjoy cherry blossoms in Copenhagen

-But wait, we’re not over.
+But wait, we’re not done!
 Copenhagen has prepared way more amazing places with cherry blossoms for you.
-Save these places for future exploring: Islands Brygge, the Kongens Have park, Amaliehaven (a small garden next to the Queen’s Palace Amalienborg), and Amagerfælled.
+Save these places for future exploring: Islands Brygge, the Kongens Have Park, Amaliehaven (a small garden next to the Queen’s Palace Amalienborg), and Amagerfælled.
 We highly recommend visiting Copenhagen in March and April to see for yourself how this city turns into a home for pink clouds above your heads.